2022 Dominion Initiates Cup

 AFFORDABLE ENTRY

-$20 entry fee, with fee waivers available on a needs basis.
+$20 entry fee per student, with fee waivers available on a needs basis.

 Resources to help you get started